 “I understand that you feel badly about what we’re doing.
 We never meant for anything to happen between us.
 We tried our best to keep our relationship familial but we couldn’t fight our attraction for each other.
 The more we tried to fight it the more impossible it became until…”

-“Until, we gave into temptation and we’ve been giving in for about two years now.”
+“Until, we gave into temptation and we’ve been giving in for over three years now.”